CrunchyData/postgres-operator/docs/content/advanced/multi-zone-design-considerations.md

 #### Issues with Dynamic Provisioning of Volumes in PostgreSQL Operator

-Unfortunately, the default setting for dynamic provisinoing of volumes in mulit-zone Kubernetes cluster environments results in undesired behavoir when using the PostgreSQL Operator.
+Unfortunately, the default setting for dynamic provisinoing of volumes in mulit-zone Kubernetes cluster environments results in undesired behavior when using the PostgreSQL Operator.

 Within the PostgreSQL Operator, a **node label** is implemented as a `preferredDuringSchedulingIgnoredDuringExecution` node affinity rule, which is an affinity rule that Kubernetes will attempt to adhere to when scheduling any pods for the cluster,